 The earliest mentions of the sport in medieval Europe also come from English history.
-Hawks were usually used in the sport to hunt game, including birds and ground quarry.
+Hawks were usually used in the sport to hunt games, including birds and ground quarry.

 Hawking is a sport that precedes the medieval era.
-It was common among the Sarmatians, Goths and then Romans before the Middle Ages.
+It was common among the Sarmatians, Goths, and then Romans before the Middle Ages.
 The earliest mentions of the sport in medieval Europe date back to Saxon England in the 9th century.

-In the 13th century, the sport was known and practised among the nobility of the Holy Roman Empire.
+In the 13th century, the sport was known and practiced among the nobility of the Holy Roman Empire.
 By the 14th century, it was common among the Spanish kingdoms, specifically the Kingdom of Castile.

-Hawks used in the sports by the nobility in medieval Europe were extensively trained by skilled trainers.
+Hawks used in sports by the nobility in medieval Europe were extensively trained by skilled trainers.
 To that end, these hawks were typically kept in captivity from a very young age.
-The training of the young hawks included feeding it from hand and teaching it to perch on the hand and get used to human contact.
+The training of the young hawks included feeding it by hand and teaching it to perch on the hand and get used to human contact.